 3 – Tikkun Olam

 Tikkun Olam means repairing the world, and it’s something we really believe in.
-Our rabbis said long ago “You don’t have to finish the job, but you can’t say it’s not your responsibility to make a start” (Ethics of the Fathers) and that sums up our approach.
-RSY-Netzer runs social action activities and we hope you’ll be inspired to go out and try to change the world too.
+Our rabbis said long ago “It is not upon you to finish the work, but neither are free to desist from it.”
+(Ethics of the Fathers) This sums up our approach.
+RSY-Netzer runs social action activities and education and we hope you’ll be inspired to go out and try to change your community and the world too.

 4. Liv Luv

 Livluv is Hebrew for ‘blossoming’ and is RSY-Netzer’s newest value since Veidah 5771.
-The value is based around your own individual RSY-Netzer journey, from a chanich/a, to a madatz/a, to a madrich/a to a boger/et!
+The value is based around your own individual RSY-Netzer journey, from a chanichol, to a madatzol, to a madrichol to a boger/et!
 It is all about personal development.

 On RSY-Netzer, we believe in each individual’s personal development in a cultural, religious, social, spiritual or emotional way.
 Many people through their time in RSY-Netzer experience a change in values, beliefs and practice, and so this value is a way of articulating a lot of what we already do!